 Ancestry.com assembled a room full of Americans who descended from signers of the Declaration of Independence.
 We observe the diverse group, hear them recite the Declaration, and are reminded to appreciate our origins.

-This inspiring ad used thorough research (logos) intrinsic to the brand to communicate a very moving idea.
+This inspirational commercial used thorough research (logos) intrinsic to the brand to communicate a very moving idea.
+Through techniques such as time lapse shots and creative editing, we see the progression of a mural inclusive of all our ancestry.

 Apple Earth - “Shot on iPhone”

 “The earth is a very small stage,” says Carl Sagan, as beautiful imagery of beaches, rainbows, and mountains drift by.
-Nothing says "inspiring ad" like the beauty of our planet.
+Nothing says "inspirational ad" like the beauty of our planet.
+Apple shows off its camera features such as high frame rate with incredible slow motion animal shots.

 Sagan's words remind us to take care of our home planet, as the images -- all shot on iPhones -- show off our world’s natural beauty.